Moving to Guimaraes, Portugal

 What is a typical expat home or apartment like in Guimaraes?

 "A typical expat home or apartment in Guimaraes, is likely to be located in a safe and well-connected neighborhood, close to local amenities such as shops, restaurants, and public transportation.
 The apartment itself may be a modern, fully furnished space with a well-equipped kitchen, comfortable living area, and one or more bedrooms.
 Some apartments may also have a balcony or terrace with views of the city or surrounding countryside.
 Additionally, expat homes in Guimaraes may have access to shared facilities such as a swimming pool, gym, or garden area.
-The rental prices for these homes can vary depending on the location, size, and amenities offered," said one expat in Guimaraes.
+The rental prices for these homes can vary depending on the location, size, and amenities offered," commented one expat who made the move to Guimaraes.

 What is the average cost of housing in Guimaraes?